surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 Annotations for every function I could get my hands on.

 I learned all that fancy Angular-specific JSDoc syntax.
-My code was always twice as long because it had so much documentation and so many comments :ok_hand:
+My code was always twice as long because it had so much documentation and so many comments <span aria="hidden">:ok_hand:</span>

 {{% callout %}}